How Long Can a Broken Tooth Go Untreated?

 Signs You Need a Cracked Tooth Treatment

-• Pain when biting
+• Pain when biting down

 • Sensitivity to hot or cold

-• Tooth changes color
+• Tooth feels loose

-• Bad taste in the mouth
+• Bad taste from possible infection

 • Bleeding around the tooth